fedidat/HexoSite/source/_posts/760-csharp-on-linux.md

 `dotnet --version` should print correctly, and that's it.
 The C# extension will call dotnet from PATH.

-## Creating a project
+## Creating a solution

+Create a new solution:

+    dotnet new sln -o MySolution

-Create a new CLI project (run in a blank folder):
+In the folder that was created, create a new CLI project (run in a blank folder):

-    dotnet new console
+    dotnet new console -o MyProject #or (dotnet new classlib for a library project) dotnet build
-    dotnet build
     dotnet run